bartelsjoshuac/Corduroy/GCS.md

 5. create the Django SuperUser: *python manage.py createsuperuser*
 6. Populate the demo user: *python manage.py populate_users*
 7. Populate some sample data: *python manage.py populate_data*
-8. If you wish to have current weather data displayed, you need to manually insert a valie OpenWeatherMap.org API key at the end of the settings.py file.
+8. If you wish to have current weather data displayed, you need to manually insert a valid OpenWeatherMap.org API key at the end of the settings.py file.
 If you contact the author, he might give you one :-)
 9. Access your server using the IP address from Step 7 above at http://<EXTERNAL_IP>:8000

 ## Going back to GCS
 1. Set your project *gcloud config set project corduroy-project3*
 2. List your instances and addresses: *gcloud compute instances list*  // See if your EXTERNAL_IP changed
 3. Open a SSH window to your computer engine: *gcloud compute ssh corduroy-vm* // You can also start a SSH session from the console.
 4. Find your *EXTERNAL_IP* as you will use this to access your server: *gcloud compute instances list*.
 5. Return to your work.

 NOTES:
 - You will need to setup billing for the project after leaving the GCS console API, even with a free tier or you will have issues reconnecting.
 GCS now removes SSH access if billing is not configured.